eddumpy/IOTA-exploratory-software/README.md

 Once you have the iri installed correctly, open up the terminal on your machine navigate to the directory with ``iri-1.5.0.jar`` and run the command:

-`` java -jar iri-1.5.0.jar -p 14265 --testnet --remote``
+``java -jar iri-1.5.0.jar -p 14265 --testnet --remote``

 ### MQTT

 MQTT is used as the communication protocol for devices.
 Devices will publish their name and Tag they are using to post data to a topic.
-Any device subscribed to the that topic can see which devices are publishing there tags, and can read all transactions associated with that tag.
+Any device subscribed to the that topic can see which devices are publishing there tags, and can read all self associated with that tag.
 Below are the parameters needed to set up MQTT.

 ``mqtt_broker``: To use MQTT, you must be connected to a broker.
 The broker is in charge of handling messages and ensuring clients can subscribe and publish to topics.
 Public brokers can be found online or you can run your